01 Feb Educational School Tours

 We are thrilled to share our knowledge and love of bees and the environment with the next generation!
 As such, we are delighted to welcome school groups to visit our farm.

-Duration: 1 hr to 1.5 hrs depending on the size and ages of the group
+Duration: 1.5 hrs depending on the size and ages of the group

 Cost: $12 per student *No charge for Teachers and Leaders

-If you would like to book a school tour, please contact us today!
+If you would like to book a school tour, please contact us at email@example.com.

 The Canadian Honey Council has lesson plans which teachers may find helpful to review and adapt as required to the learning level of their students.
 It is always a good idea to expose the children to some form of learning about bees before they come to the honey farm, in order to make their experience more meaningful.